hltcoe/EventMiner/README.md

 ----------

 There are two `docker-compose` projects that make up mjolnir.
-The first is the `mjolnir` application itself.
-The second is `hypnos`, which is the container architecture around the `PETRARCH2` event extractor. `docker-compose` must be run for `mjolnir` first, and `hypnos` second, due to nuances relating to the shared docker networks.
-Thus, deployment is as follows (assuming the user starts in the top-level `mjolnir` directory):
+The first is the `miner` application itself.
+The second is `hypnos`, which is the container architecture around the `PETRARCH2` event extractor. `docker-compose` must be run for `miner` first, and `hypnos` second, due to nuances relating to the shared docker networks.
+Thus, deployment is as follows (assuming the user starts in the top-level `EventMiner` directory):

 ```
 docker-compose up -d